A Prayer for Mecca

 These are three competing, incompatible scenes – some of the many images, many lives and many perspectives that accumulate in Ahmed Mater’s ranging Mecca projects.
 Archives of found objects, relentless documentation in photography and film, restless wanderings that try to reconcile a place caught between the past and the future.
 These vistas unearth the unofficial histories eclipsed by wildly master planned and hastily assembled futures.
 They are images that unsettle and expand the expected idea of the city as a place of solemnity and prayer.
 These are works that interrogate the cohesiveness of place and time; as Mater wrestles with tradition, modernity and a warp-speed urban futurism, geographic and historical specificity becomes unmoored.

-Roads to Mecca
+A Prayer for Mecca - Roads to Mecca

 His preoccupation with Mecca has prompted many observations of the place, encountering all the nested concerns of urbanism, faith, culture, history and social struggle have and producing wildly different works – their difference testament to the distinctiveness of the city.
 These are projects of travel and trajectories, different approaches that Mater characterises as “roads” – an appropriate analogy for the destinations of pilgrims: